Skip to main content

 // that this value type builts on.
 User-defined value types always place additional constraints on existing value types.

-valuetype VehicleIdentificationNumber10 oftype text {
+valuetype VehicleIdentificationNumber10 {

 // 10.
 Value types can be further refined by providing constraints.